 Lots of amateurs commit mistakes in trying to learn how to grow cherry trees in small urban spaces.
 Avoid such traps:

-4. This is by neglecting pruning requirements, which makes the tree extend beyond the allocated area.
+- This is due to neglecting pruning requirements, which makes the tree extend beyond the allocated area.

-5. The fact that pollination was not taken into account, thus inefficient fruit set.
+- The fact that pollination was not taken into account resulted in inefficient fruit set.

 Conclusion

 Knowing how to grow cherry trees in small urban spaces increases the perspectives of people living in cities who desire nature, beauty, and fresh fruit.
-Even in the smallest balcony or rooftop, with the use of well-designed containers, excellent soil quality, and appropriate care methods, one can turn into an effective cherry home using dwarf varieties.
-Not only does the process reward you with cherries, but it also enhances your living environment, bringing you joy, foliage, and a feeling that you are in touch with nature in the middle of a city.
+Even in the smallest balcony or rooftop, with the use of well-designed containers, excellent soil quality, and appropriate care methods, one can turn a balcony or rooftop into an effective cherry home using dwarf varieties.
+Cherry tree cultivation in small urban spaces provides a viable method for city dwellers to integrate nature and fresh fruit production into their environment.
+By utilizing dwarf varieties, appropriate container size, specialized soil, and focused pruning techniques, a productive miniature orchard can be established on a balcony or rooftop.
+This practice contributes to urban greening and offers a sustainable source of fruit through manageable container gardening methods.